How to report a stolen bike (step-by-step)

 • The date of the theft

-• The crime reference number from the police when you reported the bike stolen
+• The police crime reference number (from when you reported the stolen bike)

-• Evidence of your ownership of the bike e.g. sales receipt, a bank statement that included the purchase, or any other evidence which shows the details of the date you bought the bike, the price paid, a description of the bike and any accessories that were also stolen.
+• Evidence of ownership (sales receipt, a bank statement that included the purchase, or any other evidence which shows the details of the date you bought the bike, the price paid, a description of the bike and any accessories that were also stolen)

 • Photographs of the bike